vlabella/GLE/README.md

 	cd build & cmake --install . --config Release

-Installation on windows will install all gle files to C:\Program Files\gle by default.
+Installation on Windows will install all gle files to C:\Program Files\gle by default.
 Add C:\Program Files\gle\bin to your PATH environment variable.
+The installation location can be changed by setting `CMAKE_INSTALL_PREFEX` on the initial cmake call.

 ### Post Installation Configuration and Testing